What Not to Discuss With a Truck Driver After an AccidentSchedule a Free Consultation

 There are several things you should do immediately or soon after a truck accident:

-- Seek medical attention right away – You want to make sure you are checked out for serious injuries.
-If you have sustained serious injuries, you need to get medical attention to help get you on the mend.
-Additionally, in order to obtain compensation, you must show that due to someone else’s negligence you suffered injuries and should be able to recover damages for those injuries.
-Your medical record is objective evidence created and maintained by medical professionals that documents your injuries, how serious they were, and the treatment that was required (and may still be required) for you to heal from those injuries.
+- Seek medical attention immediately – You want to ensure you are checked out for serious injuries.
+If you have serious injuries, you need medical attention to help get you on the mend.
+Additionally, to obtain compensation, you must show that you suffered injuries due to someone else’s negligence.
+Plus, you should be able to recover damages for those injuries.
+Your medical record is objective evidence created and maintained by medical professionals documenting your injuries.
+How serious they were, and the required treatment (which may still be required) for you to heal from them.
 Your injuries are the backbone of the value of your claim.
-Your compensation is dependent on your injuries and the physical, emotional, and financial costs that you’ve had to bear due to those injuries.
+Your compensation depends on your injuries and the physical, emotional, and financial costs you’ve had to bear due to those injuries.

-- Do not speak to any insurance company representatives – Insurance companies will contact you as they’re investigating your accident.
+- Do not speak to any insurance company representatives – Insurance companies will contact you while investigating your accident.
 Their only objective is to figure out a way to reduce their financial liability by limiting the value of your claim.
 To do this, they will parse every word you say to them and use tactics to get you to admit to fault for the accident.
-It is in your best interest to reject their request to speak with you and direct any and all of their questions to your…
+It is in your best interest to reject their request to speak with you and direct any and all of their questions to your attorney.

-- Attorney – Hire a truck accident attorney.
+- Hire a truck accident attorney.
 They will deal with the insurance companies and negotiate for a just settlement on your behalf.
 If necessary, they will litigate your lawsuit in court in order to help you obtain the compensation you deserve.